Rydberg matter

-Rydberg matter is an exotic phase of matter formed by Rydberg atoms; it was predicted around 1980 by É. A. Manykin, M. I. Ozhovan and P. P. Poluéktov.
+Rydberg matter is an exotic phase of matter formed by Rydberg atoms; it was predicted around 1980 by É. A. Manykin, M. I. Ozhovan (Ojovan) and P. P. Poluéktov.
 It has been formed from various elements like caesium, potassium, hydrogen and nitrogen; studies have been conducted on theoretical possibilities like sodium, beryllium, magnesium and calcium.
 It has been suggested to be a material that diffuse interstellar bands may arise from.
 Circular Rydberg states, where the outermost electron is found in a planar circular orbit, are the most long-lived, with lifetimes of up to several hours, and are the most common.

 Physical

 A 19-atom planar Rydberg matter cluster.
 At the seventh excitation level, spectroscopy on K_{19} clusters showed the bond distance to be 5.525 nm.